ISU-MolPhyl/EEOB563/computer_labs/lab8/BayesTraits.md

 Run
 ```

-The results provide ML value (Lh), the phylogenetically corrected mean of the data
-(the estimated root value), the phylogenetically corrected variance of the data.
+The results provide ML value (Lh), the phylogenetically corrected mean of the data (Alpha 1), the phylogenetically corrected variance of the data (Sigma^2).

 What if we want to estimate values for some internal nodes?